leklachu/endless-sky-syndicate/people.md

 Uncle William C. Watermann: CEO of Watersoft

-Watersoft: Main HQ on Reunion/Caph; CEO office on Crossroads/Ruchbah
+- Watersoft: Main HQ on Reunion/Caph
+- CEO office on Crossroads/Ruchbah

 WC's Wives

 - Amanda, 'main' wife on Crossroads
 - Elaina on Moonshake.
 Goes to Foundry with WC
+	+ assumed to return later
-- Maurissa on Foundry. (optional) goes on holiday
+- Maurissa on Foundry. goes on holiday
-- Lily, Amanda's maid on Crossroads
+- (Lily, Amanda's maid on Crossroads)
+- Jennifer on Hippocrates/Alnair
+- Susanna on Tinker/Diphda
+- Felicity on Bluestone/Bellatrix - stuck situation
+- Gael on Maker/DeltaCapricorni, engaged - help break up

-Franz Francis Jr: (a?)
-Syndicate CEO on Hephaestus
+Franz Francis Jr: a Syndicate CEO on Hephaestus

 Professor Egelbert Lenforth of the Syndicate Senior Executive Committee